e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week5/monday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--Brainstormed how I would write the html file for instructions
+- Brainstormed how I would write the html file for instructions

 ### What are your blockers?
--no blockers so far
+- no blockers so far

 ### What will you work on today?
--I wont have time to work on the hmtl today, but will get started tomorrow
+- I wont have time to work on the hmtl today, but will get started tomorrow

 ### How close are we to hitting our sprint goals?
 - I'll get this finished by the end of the sprint!